 5 easy tips to help you plan your dog or cat boarding before you leave on winter vacation or holidays this year.

-Begin your boarding search early. – All pet care facilities will fill up quick just before the holidays.
-Best selection (or even availability) will be had by owners who have already short-listed where they want to keep their pet during the holidays.
+– All pet care facilities will fill up quickly just before the holidays.
+Best selection (or even availability) will be had by owners who have already short-listed where they want to keep their pets during the holidays.
 Do not wait until the last minute.
 You may be shockingly surprised how hard it is to find a place the day before your trip!

 At Jet Pet Resort, we understand this.
 We understand how important your pet is to you, and we treat all of the dogs and cats that stay at Jet Pet Resort as if they were our very own.
 Jet Pet Resort is actively taking reservations for dogs and cats for the winter holidays and we always book full fast.
 Don’t wait too long to make your call!
 Act early and avoid disappointment.
 There is no worse feeling than to have to ‘settle’ for a second choice and your pet deserves better!
 You will spend your vacation wondering the whole time.
 Trust us.
 We know.
 Deciding how to care for your dog or cat in your absence is a big decision.
 Research and adequate planning will ensure that both you and your dog and/or cat have a happy vacation this winter!

 Read more about taking care of your pets while you’re away:

 How long have you left your pet before?
 Tell us about your experience on Facebook!